urob-ctu/classification/README.md

     ```shell
     pip install -e .
     ```

+3. **Check Your Installation**: To verify that the installation was successful, run the following command in your
+   terminal:

+    ```shell
+    hw1-test-env
+    ```

+    If the installation was successful, you should see a message indicating that the tests passed.
+If you encounter any issues, please reach out to the teaching assistants for assistance.

+    ```shell
+    $ hw1-test-env
+    INFO: Environment is correctly set up.
+    ```

-3. **Choose Your IDE**: Next, open the project in your preferred Integrated Development Environment (IDE).
+4. **Choose Your IDE**: Next, open the project in your preferred Integrated Development Environment (IDE).
 While we suggest PyCharm, the choice ultimately lies with you.

    > **Warning**